Karthigaiselvi1444/PRODIGY-INTERNSHIP/README.md

 **TASK-3:**
 Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.

+**TASK-4:**
+Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.

+**TASK-5:**
+Analyze traffic accident data to identify patterns related to road conditions, weather, and time of day.
+Visualize accident hotspots and contributing factors.